thebeyondr/sekiva/README.md

 ### 3. Deploy the Factory

+#### Option 1

-Use the following command to deploy the Sekiva contracts:
+Use the following command to deploy the Sekiva factory contract:

 ```bash
 cargo pbc transaction deploy \